mmul-it/training/Mastering-Versioning/Git-Ignore-Files.md

-# Lab | Play between tracked and ignored files.
+# Lab | Play between tracked and ignored files

 In this lab you will: